-Unfortunately, though, there are millions of people suffering with way too much anxiety.
-They can spend time predicting the worst, avoiding conflict, being wracked by nervousness, chronic muscle tension, among other symptoms.
-It’s as though their “idle” is set too high and they are frequently plagued by self-doubt, fear, and panic.
+Unfortunately, there are millions of people suffering with far too much anxiety.
+They can spend time predicting the worst, being wracked by nervousness, chronic muscle tension, among other symptoms.

-Step 1: Breathe.
+Step 1: Do diaphragmatic breathing.

-Often when people begin to experience anxiety, their breathing becomes shallow, rapid and erratic.
+Often when people begin to experience anxiety, their breathing becomes shallow, rapid, and erratic.
 Since the brain is the most metabolically active organ in your body, any state that lowers oxygen will trigger more fear and panic.
-By taking slow, deep breaths you’ll boost oxygen to your brain and start to regain control over how you feel.

 One way to practice deep breathing is by learning how to breathe from your diaphragm—the area of the body that tends to get “clenched” when we’re anxious.